Constrained Entropic Unlearning: A Primal-Dual Framework for Large Language Models: Introduction

-\textbf{Our Contributions.} (1) We propose a conceptual shift: unlearning should be cast as a constrained optimization problem, where the goal is to forget designated data while explicitly preserving utility on retained data via a formal constraint.
-This avoids the need for delicate loss balancing and provides strong performance guarantees.
-(2) We introduce a novel logit-margin flattening loss that encourages uniform output distributions on the forget set, offering a stable, softmax-free alternative to entropy maximization.
-This loss is convex, bounded, and provides non-vanishing gradients--making it well-suited for large-scale optimization.
-(3) We develop a scalable primal-dual algorithm that enforces the retention constraint and captures the trade-off between forgetting and utility through the dynamics of the dual variable.
-The algorithm supports warm starts and dynamic updates, ensuring efficiency even at LLM scale.
-(4) Finally, we evaluate our method on the TOFU and MUSE benchmarks using both standard metrics and a new LLM-based judge that assesses behavioral divergence.
+In this work, we take a step back and revisit the foundational multi-objective formulation of unlearning.
+Rather than relying on computationally intensive multi-gradient algorithms or heuristic regularization schemes, we cast LLM unlearning as an \emph{$\varepsilon$-constrained optimization problem}~\cite{miettinen1999nonlinear}.
+In this formulation, one objective is transformed into an explicit constraint with an interpretable threshold~$\varepsilon$, offering direct control over the trade-off between forgetting and utility preservation.
+This perspective simultaneously mitigates the theoretical limitations of linear scalarization and the computational overhead of multi-objective methods, while yielding a more principled and scalable framework for large-scale unlearning.
+We summarize our main contributions as follows: \begin{itemize} \item We formulate \textit{LLM unlearning as a constrained optimization problem}, where the objective is to erase designated knowledge while explicitly enforcing utility preservation on retained data through an explicit constraint.
+This formulation removes the need for delicate loss balancing and provides clear theoretical guarantees. \item We propose a \textit{logit-margin flattening loss} that promotes uniform model outputs on the forget set, serving as a stable, softmax-free alternative to entropy maximization.
+The loss is convex, bounded, and yields non-vanishing gradients, making it suitable for large-scale optimization. \item We design a \textit{scalable primal-dual algorithm} that enforces the retention constraint and naturally captures the forgetting-utility trade-off through the dynamics of the dual variable.
+The method supports warm starts and dynamic updates, achieving efficiency at LLM scale with \emph{no additional gradient computations}. \item We validate our approach on the TOFU and MUSE benchmarks using both standard metrics and a novel \textit{LLM-based judge} to evaluate behavioral divergence. \end{itemize}